Godlander/objmc/README.md

 # heads
 arbitrary model display using player skin to encode model data

-only works in snapshot 23w06a+, the resourcepack must be equipped

 model geometry complexity is limited per skin, and textures must be 32x32

 `python objh.py --obj model.obj --tex texture.png --out skin.png --scale 5`